 I am late to the luncheon!
 My Let’s Lunch friends met last Friday for a glass of bubbly along with their favorite nibbles.
 I have no excuse.
-Except …. this gorgeous salmon was still curing!
+Except, this gorgeous salmon for Home Cured Copper River Salmon Gravlax was still curing!

 Our luncheon date this month was to share nibbles that we enjoy with a glass or two of Champagne.
 I had a few recipes I was going to share with my group; but, then this gorgeous shipment of freshly caught Copper River Salmon showed up just in time (almost just in time) for the party.
 I knew instantly what I was going to do with some of it.

 I have wanted to try my hand at home curing salmon (also known as Gravlax) ever since my friend Allison did, and I knew this beautiful sockeye would be the perfect piece of fish for curing.
-Sockeye have a gorgeous deep, red color and are low in fat and high in protein.
+Sockeye has a gorgeous deep, red color and is low in fat and high in protein.
 They are high in omega 3s, which gives them a nice buttery texture; ideal for curing.
-I used a mixture of salt, two different sugars and vodka as my curing mixture.
-For added flavor I used fresh dill and lemon zest.
+I used a mixture of salt, two different sugars, and vodka as my curing mixture.
+For added flavor, I used fresh dill and lemon zest.
 I felt like I was gambling with this prime piece of salmon; but, I went for it.
-The curing process is fairly simple, and only takes 48 hours until you have cured salmon to devour.
+The curing process is fairly simple and only takes 48 hours until you have cured salmon to devour.
 The hardest part is waiting for it to be ready.

 I was not sure what I expect.
 At the end of the 48 hours, the fish was deep red in color, almost orange.
 The texture was silky and flaky; not stiff.
 The aroma was fresh and clean; not fishy.
 The taste …. was creamy and buttery, lightly floral and fresh.
 The bubbles in the champagne cut through the buttery texture, leaving taste-buds very (very) happy.
 I am so glad I took this gamble as it came out perfectly.
 I will forever be curing my own salmon from now on.